psigen/madara/tutorials/README.txt

 change vectors and can potentially query other agents (this last part is left as an exercise).

+11.) advanced/bandwidth_filtering.cpp

+The MADARA KaRL engine includes some advanced features like bandwidth filtering to stop bursty clients from overwhelming the agent network.
+In this tutorial, we examine the QoS_Transport_Settings class and use send and receive filters to monitor and respond to a bursty client and slow it down at the sender side.
+Also included in this tutorial are custom filter creation, compiled expressions, variable references, and other features that enable fast execution to meet real-time goals.

 ======== Additional example programs ==========